Eating Disorders and Disordered Eating

 Binge Eating Disorder

-This is a new diagnosis, although bingeing has been around for a long time.
-Bingeing is eating a large amount of food in an out of control fashion, and not using any sort of behaviors to get rid of it.
+This is a new diagnosis, although binging has been around for a long time.
+Binging is eating a large amount of food in an out of control fashion, and not using any sort of behaviors to get rid of it.
 Binge eating disorder can be as dangerous as anorexia and bulimia, though most people don’t know that.
 Sometimes it is more dangerous because no one notices the behaviors and bingers may be less likely to get help.
 We still live in a society that believes that overweight people cannot possibly have an eating disorder; it is just that the person is weak.
 Binge eating disorder is a brain disorder like anorexia and bulimia, and without treatment, it will probably get worse with time.

 Binge eating disorder affects almost as many men as women, and affects all shapes and sizes of adults and children.
 When people binge, it is almost always on sugar, or simple carbohydrates that break down into sugars, and fats and salty foods.
 Rarely do people binge on broccoli and salad, because those foods don’t have the addictive qualities that sugar, fat (fast food) and salt have.